-If you want to know why computers and video games are how they are today, you need to study the games of the past.
+If you want to know why computer games are the way they are today, you need to study the games of the past.
 See how nearly 70 years of games history has shaped today’s games.[Read more…] about The secret history of computer games

 Why is this important?
 Well, my job involves the same challenge.
-Writing is 50 percent technique (geek stuff) and 50 percent inspiration (creative stuff) and, according to my accountant, 10 percent arithmetic.[Read more…] about Geeks vs Creatives: which personality type are you?
+Writing is 50 percent technique (geek stuff) and 50 percent inspiration (creative stuff) and, according to my accountant, 10 percent arithmetic.[Read more…] about Geek or creative: which personality type are you?

 In an interesting piece on Egypt and the US intelligence community over the weekend on NPR news, General Michael Hayden tries to explain why the US intelligence community did not predict the instability.
 He talks about the difference between secrets and mysteries.[Read more…] about The difference between secrets and mysteries